A

 Alloy: A combination of two or metals together to form a higher strength alloy.
 Gold is sometimes alloyed with palladium.
 The palladium strengthens the dominant metal gold, and also gives it the “white gold” appearance.

-Arbitrage: The simultaneous buying and selling of price differentials in the commodities markets.
+Arbitrage: Simultaneous buying and selling of price differentials in the commodities markets.

-Ask: The price at which a commodities firm will sell a commodity.
+Ask: A price at which a commodities firm will sell a commodity.

 Assay: A test to determine the weight and purity of a precious metal.